Addiction 101: Understanding Addiction and What Causes It

 The first step towards understanding addiction is knowing that addiction is a disease.
 Because the word addiction is often used incorrectly, many people believe that addiction is just something that can be turned on and off with enough willpower.
 Research has proven, however, that addiction is, in fact, a disease – recognised by both medical and psychological professionals.
 This dual recognition itself is a testimony to the severity of the disease and its control over both physical and mental capacities.

 For some, there is a stigma around the word disease and people may deny addictions because they don’t want to be identified as having a disease.
 There are also benefits however to the recognition of addiction as a disease including insurance coverage of treatment.
-Treatment of addiction is also possible, so a diagnosis of addiction is in no way terminal, and in fact, it might be the first step towards recovery
+Addiction treatment is also possible, so a diagnosis of addiction is in no way terminal, and in fact, it might be the first step towards recovery

 What causes addiction?